bluefoot/m3ufilter/README.md

 ## Install and run

+> [!NOTE]
-- These steps use and require [Docker](https://docs.docker.com/engine/install).
-But you can just run the code if you have node installed.
-See below.
+> These steps use and require [Docker](https://docs.docker.com/engine/install).
+But you can just run the code if you have node installed (skip to "Build and run" if you wish to do that).

 - Get the code: